Skip to content

 How does versioning work for the ontology (X.Y.Z)?

-Format: X.Y.Z with strict priority X > Y > Z — only one component increments per release; lower components reset.
+Format: X.Y.Z with strict priority X > Y > Z. Only one component increments per ontology update; lower components reset.

-Rules: No skipping numbers; exactly one single-step bump per release.
-Scope: Applies to the ontology; the mapping set and mapping vocabulary are versioned separately.
+Scope: applies to the ontology artifacts versioned together as HRIO; the mapping set and mapping vocabulary are versioned separately.

 What does the 'latest' folder contain and how is it maintained?